 All university accommodation is designed for single occupancy.
 If you are a couple and are both students you can book your accommodation at the same time to ensure that your rooms will be near to each other.
 If you are in a couple or family looking for accommodation together in Leicester then we would recommend looking in the private-sector.

 I am going to be leaving the care system or am estranged from my family, what should I do?

 If you are a care leaver or are estranged from your family, then extra support may be available depending on your individual circumstances.
 Please speak to the Transitions Team as they may be able to provide you with useful information and support.
-They will also inform us of any special arrangements that need to be made.

-Does the university do to meet religious, cultural, dietary requirements?
+What does the university do to meet religious, cultural, dietary requirements?